Grimpoteuthis

 Grimpoteuthis is a genus of pelagic cirrate (finned) octopods known as the dumbo octopus.
 The name "dumbo" originates from their resemblance to the title character of Disney's 1941 film Dumbo, having two prominent ear-like fins which extend from the mantle above each eye.
 There are 17 species recognized in the genus.

 The Dumbo octopus has a gelatinous body and uses fin propulsion for movement, which also helps it to conserve energy in its extreme deep-sea environment.
 These unique physical traits distinguish it from other octopuses, which primarily rely on jet propulsion.

 Prey include crustaceans, bivalves, worms and copepods.
-The average life span of various Grimpoteuthis species is 3 to 5 years.
+The lifespan of Grimpoteuthis species unknown, but is likely to be several years based on estimates from other cirrate octopods.

 Range and habitat

 Grimpoteuthis 2 108 m off Guyana.

 Species of Grimpoteuthis are assumed to have a worldwide distribution, living in the cold, abyssal depths ranging from 1000–7000 m.
 Specimens have been found off the coasts of Oregon, the Philippines, Martha's Vineyard, the Azores, New Zealand, Australia, California, Papua and New Guinea, Argentina, Uruguay, and in the Gulf of Mexico.

 A fairly recent observation was on 21 June 2022 at 1250 m by the vessel Normand Ocean, which inspects drilling platforms with underwater drones; the vessel was examining chains and risers on the Aasta Hansteen platform outside Trøndelag, Norway.
 Another recent observation as of 2023 was on 24 May 2023 at 2 108 meters, this time in Guyana by the vessel Far Samson, which also uses underwater drones.

 Further to this, the most recent known recorded observation was on 5th March 2025 by the Vessel "Boka Falcon" with a Workclass Remotely Operated Vehicle working at a depth of 960m in the Gulf Of Guinea approximately 65km South West of Abidjan, Ivory Coast.
 Two separate sightings approximate 20 minutes apart were observed.

 Dumbo octopuses are the deepest living octopuses known, with some specimens captured or observed at hadal depths.
 One Grimpoteuthis specimen was captured 60 km southeast of Grand Cayman at 7279 m, but this depth is uncertain (as the specimen may have been captured while the net was descending to this depth).

 In 2020, Grimpoteuthis was spotted 6957 m deep in the Java Trench, confirming the hadal distribution of this genus.